Regulation of Energy Efficiency in Private Sector Houses Working Group

 Subject to the outcome of this consultation, Ministers will hold a second, shorter consultation on the proposed regulations allowing for a lead-in time to the start of any standard.

-We plan to consult on proposals to increase the energy efficiency of owner occupier housing, including seeking views on the use of minimum standards and incentives in winter 2017/18.
+We plan to consult on proposals to increase the energy efficiency of owner-occupier housing, including seeking views on the use of minimum standards and incentives, in winter 2017 to 2018.

 Minimum standards form part of the wider development of Scotland's Energy Efficiency Programme that aims to deliver the Scottish Government's designation of energy efficiency as a National Infrastructure Priority.